Pepperidge Farm Farmhouse Butter Crisp Cookies

 Added Sugars as % of Daily Value

-To put this into context, the FDA recommends individuals consume less than 10% of total calories from Added Sugars.
+To put this into context, Dietary Guidelines for Americans recommend consuming less than 10% of total calories from Added Sugars.

 Nutrition Facts